1. Installing ChatZilla

 There are a number of ways to change the appearance of the message area:

-• The menu ViewFont Family and Size lets you change the size of text and which font is used for most messages.
+- The menu lets you change the size of text and which font is used for most messages.

-• The menu ViewColor Scheme lets you switch between some built-in motifs - files which describe how to display the messages.
+- The menu lets you switch between some built-in motifs - files which describe how to display the messages.

 ChatZilla motifs are nothing more than Cascading Style Sheets (CSS) which are applied to the HTML used to display the messages.
 The messages are layed out using a standard HTML table with a variety of attributes, mostly set on the rows and a few on the individual cells.
 There are a few ways to learn motifs: